RaspberryPiFoundation/sense-hat-curriculum/en-GB/weather-logger/index.md

 ## Activity Checklist { .check}

 + Click on `main.py`.
-At the moment it includes the `collect.py` script that you wrote to collect the temperature data.
-Now change it so that it includes the `display.py` script instead.
+At the moment it imports the `collect.py` script that you wrote to collect the temperature data.
+Now change it so that it imports the `display.py` script instead.

-    Comment out the `include collect` line by adding a `#` at the beginning and remove the `#` from the beginning of the `include display` line.
+    Comment out the `import collect` line by adding a `#` at the beginning and remove the `#` from the beginning of the `import display` line.

     `main.py` should now look like this: